electron/electron/docs/api/browser-window.md

       the top left.
     * `hiddenInset` - Results in a hidden title bar with an alternative look where the traffic light buttons are slightly more inset from the window edge.
-    * `customButtonsOnHover` Boolean (optional) - Draw custom close, minimize, and full screen buttons on macOS frameless windows.
+    * `customButtonsOnHover` Boolean (optional) - Draw custom close, and minimize buttons on macOS frameless windows.
 These buttons will not display unless hovered over in the top left of the window.
-These custom buttons prevent issues with mouse events that occur with the standard window toolbar buttons. **Note:** This option is currently experimental.
+These custom buttons prevent issues with mouse events that occur with the standard window toolbar buttons.
+      **Note:** This option is currently experimental.
   * `fullscreenWindowTitle` Boolean (optional) - Shows the title in the title bar in full screen mode on macOS for all `titleBarStyle` options.
     Default is `false`.